adkron/dirtyinformation.com/_posts/2013-6-15-exceptional-comments.md

 them I will update this post to links to their posts.

-Like most examples when we are trying to prove a point, I'm sure Craig didn't me for his example to be picked apart about its finer points.
+Like most examples when we are trying to prove a point, I'm sure Craig didn't mean for his example to be picked apart about its finer points.
 I still can't help but place judgment on the point he tried to make in less that 140 characters and with only seconds of thought.